Schölvinck-Incasso: the Dutch Debt Recovery Specialist

 Summon him before the court

 If debtor does not pay voluntarily, it is possible to summon him before the court.
-We shall consult you first about this.
-Here we also try to recover all the interest and costs from the debtor.
-After the court has given judgement, we look after the collection, if necessary by seizure from a bank account, company or household effects.
+I shall consult you first about this.
+Here I also try to recover all the interest and costs from the debtor.
+After the court has given judgement, I look after the collection, if necessary by seizure from a bank account, company or household effects.

 I hope I have given you sufficient information here.